 - have an official shipping address (I can't send copies to your home)

 → If that's you, apply here.
-No cost or strings attached.
+(Form is now closed)

 In this first step I'm only collecting addresses of education providers.
 In the next step (if there is enough demand) I'll be calling on sponsors to chip in with getting those copies delivered.
 I'm hoping to give out up to 500 free copies in total.